Dr. Mike Peng

 O.P.
 Jindal Chair of Management

-An Academy of Management Perspectives study ranked Peng as the fourth-most influential scholar among all management professors who received PhD degrees since 1991 based on impact inside and outside of academia.
+An Academy of Management Perspectives study ranked Peng as the fourth-most influential scholar among all management professors who have received PhD degrees since 1991 based on impact inside and outside of academia.
 A study in the Asia Pacific Journal of Management found him to be the most-cited overseas Chinese scholar in strategy.
 In June 2015, the Journal of International Business Studies will present a Decade Award to Peng at the Academy of International Business annual meetings in Bangalore, India, for a highly cited paper that he published with K. Meyer in 2005 on Central and Eastern Europe.

 Peng is a recipient of a National Science Foundation CAREER Award, a U.S. Small Business Administration Best Paper Award, a Distinguished Scholar Award from the Southwestern Academy of Management, and a Scholarly Contribution Award from the International Association for Chinese Management Research.
-He has been quoted in such major publications as The Economist, Newsweek, The Dallas Morning News, Atlanta Journal-Constitution, The World Journal, Business Times (Singapore), CEO-CIO (Beijing), Sing Tao Daily (Vancouver) and Brasil Econômico (São Paulo), as well as on the Voice of America.
+He has been quoted in such major publications as The Economist, Newsweek, The Dallas Morning News, The Atlanta Journal-Constitution, The World Journal, Business Times (Singapore), CEO-CIO (Beijing), Sing Tao Daily (Vancouver) and Brasil Econômico (São Paulo), as well as on the Voice of America.

 Peng joined UT Dallas in 2005.
 He previously served on the faculties of the University of Hawaii, Chinese University of Hong Kong and Ohio State University.
 He earned his bachelor of science in business administration from Winona State University and his doctorate in business administration from the University of Washington.

-Naveen Jindal created the chair on in June 2011.
+Naveen Jindal created the chair in June 2011.
 Peng filled the position in September 2011.
 The chair supports the research and scholarly activities of the holder in the Naveen Jindal School of Management.

 Dr. Mike Peng is widely recognized as one of the most prolific and influential scholars in global strategy and business today.
 Both the United Nations and the World Bank have cited his work.
 His research has investigated business strategies in more than 20 countries.